 Céline Geissmann

-Given the most recent events when it comes to voting for a French candidate I want to be fair: I am French, i´m runnin for an European association but I´m not subject to any...
-39.51. however it seems that French candidates are not successful nowadays.
+Given the most recent events when it comes to voting for a French candidate I want to be fair: I am French, i´m running for an European association 1. however it seems that French candidates are not successful nowadays.
 That is why right at the beginning of my speech I want to tell you that at the end of my speech I will withdraw my candidacy for VP.

 But first I would still like to say a few lines.
 I want to thank all of you because JEF has been one of the most important parts of my life for the last 8 years.

-I started my JEF journey because I love 40.53 Coming from a Jewish family I know the importance of peace, tolerance and the European Union was a promise to live such an era in which people were living in a continent without borders and solidarity between countries sharing the same values
+Coming from a Jewish family I know the importance of peace, tolerance and the European Union was a promise to live such an era in which people were living in a continent without borders and solidarity between countries sharing the same values

 Because of JEF I understood that this promise would only be achieved with federalism, a movement bigger than us, a movement that makes History.